 What volunteer work do you do at Covenant House Vancouver?

 I volunteer in the kitchen on Thursdays.
-I help prepare the food that feeds the kids.
+I help prepare the food that feeds the young people.
 I have a background in kitchen work in my long-ago 20s, so I love it!

 What drew you to volunteer?

 I’ve volunteered throughout my adult life.
 It’s my way to give back to society.
 It’s actually a foundation of my week.
 I look forward to coming in and helping out every week.
-The staff here at Covenant House is first class, too, caring and friendly.
+The staff here at Covenant House are first class, too — caring and friendly.

 What drew you to volunteer at Covenant House Vancouver?

 I get to work for/with youth.
-I was a street kid (homeless) myself in my teenage years for some years.
-I was a Covenant House youth before there was a Covenant House!
-As I like to say…
+I was a street kid (homeless) myself in my teenage years.
+As I like to say, I was a Covenant House youth before there was a Covenant House!

 How long have you volunteered with Covenant House Vancouver?

-Do you have 1 memory that stands out from your time volunteering at Covenant House Vancouver?
+Do you have one memory that stands out from your time volunteering at Covenant House Vancouver?

 We are on the lookout for some more amazing volunteers to help us out in the kitchen, with serving meals and to deliver other services and supports for the young people we serve.
 Head to our website to learn more about the opportunities available: https://www.covenanthousebc.org/take-action/volunteer-with-us/.